timphilip12/Data332/Counting Cars/README.md

 ## Shiny Application
 ### User Interface
 Our User interface is divided in three sections:
-1. A drop-down to select by which column the data will be grouped by
+1. A drop-down for the user to select an input which is the column the data will be grouped by
 2. A bar chart showing the average speed of each group within the selected column
 3. A pivot table showing the count, the mean, the min and the max of each group of the selected column Here is the code used for our user interface: